Click here for 100% removal specs.

 - Paint removal may be performed during inclement weather provided the water, paint and debris is contained by the vacuum system.

 - Remove 95% of the paint from all designated surfaces.

 - Water collected by the vacuum system shall be separated from the paint chips and other debris and discharged to a location designated by the engineer or placed on the ground at a location designated by the engineer and allowed to evaporate or be absorbed in to the ground.
 Water shall not be allowed to run in to any lake, river or stream.
 Paint chips and debris collected by the vacuum system shall be properly disposed in an approved landfill.

 - Any damage to the pavement surface caused by the contractor’s operation shall be repaired at the contractor’s expense.
 Prior to performing the repair, the engineer shall approve repair methods and procedures.

 A. Test Area

-Prior to the start of the work the Contractor shall perform a test removal at a location designated by the engineer of a minimum of 100 square feet to demonstrate the quality of the paint removal.
-The UHP pump shall be set at its operating pressure and flow rate and the forward speed of the vehicle adjusted to remove 95% of the paint deposits.
+- Prior to the start of the work the Contractor shall perform a test removal at a location designated by the engineer of a minimum of 100 square feet to demonstrate the quality of the paint removal.
+The UHP shall be set at their operating pressure and flow rate and the forward speed of the vehicle adjusted to remove 95% of the paint deposits.

 B. Visual Inspection